-If you onboard a blockchain developer, you can develop a long-term work relationship with them.
+If you onboard a blockchain engineer, you can develop a long-term work relationship with them.
 This will take the stress out of finding a new blockchain developer when you need one again.
 At the same time, you may incur more costs from choosing to onboard.
 Think of HR, work benefits, and even the physical office and work equipment you will need to provide for your new employee.

-If you choose to outsource a blockchain developer, you make a short-term work commitment.
+If you choose to outsource a blockchain expert, you make a short-term work commitment.
 Whether this is a one-off project or you simply want to test the waters with the developer, outsourcing is the more flexible option.
 Plus, you will save on most of the costs that come with onboarding.
 Freelancers have their own equipment and often work from home.

 All in all, it is difficult to onboard blockchain developers because they are harder to keep long-term.
 Their high-demand skills keep them employed with or without a full-time employment agreement.
 They don’t need to be onboarded to stay busy.
 Most of the time then, outsourcing is the way to go.